jeffreyrdcs/archive-downloader/README.md

 # Archive-downloader

-Archive-downloader is a simple downloader for downloading files on achive.org.
+Archive-downloader is a python package for downloading files on archive.org.

 ## Usage